waku-org/nwaku/examples/v2/README.md

 # publisher/subscriber

 Within `examples/v2` you can find a `publisher` and a `subscriber`.
-The first one publises messages to the default pubsub topic to a given content topic, and the second one runs forever listening to that pubsub topic and printing the content it receives.
+The first one publishes messages to the default pubsub topic on a given content topic, and the second one runs forever listening to that pubsub topic and printing the content it receives.

 **Some notes:**
 * These examples are meant to work even in if you are behind a firewall and you can't be discovered by discv5.